locationtech/udig-platform/docs/user/en/What is new 1.3.rst

 This functionality is available by:

 - Dragging an SLD file directly onto your layer
-- Using the :guilabel:`Import` directly form the :doc:`Style Editor dialog`
+- Using the :guilabel:`Import` directly form the :doc:`/reference/Style Editor dialog`

 New Edit Tools
 ==============

-The Axios tools formally installed as a separate download are now included in the default set of :doc:`Edit Tools`.
+The Axios tools formally installed as a separate download are now included in the default set of :doc:`/reference/Edit Tools`.

 Constraint Query Language
 =========================